menu

 Once in Montrose drive south on U.S. 550 towards Ridgway where you’ll make a right at the stoplight onto CO-62.
 Follow the highway for 23 miles, taking in stunning views of the Dallas Divide along the way.
 Make a left onto CO-145 south and continue driving until you reach the town of Telluride.

-From Colorado Springs: To get to Telluride from Colorado Springs you’ll take U.S. 24 west out of Colorado Springs.
+To get to Telluride from Colorado Springs you’ll take U.S. 24 west out of Colorado Springs.
 Once you reach Antero Junction, get on U.S. 285.
 Continue driving southwest before turning right onto U.S. 50 in Poncha Springs to head west towards Montrose.
+Be aware, there is currently a bridge closure on U.S. 50 near Gunnison.
+Hopefully the bridge will reopen before fall, but there are currently detours in place that will add time to your drive.

 Once in Montrose drive south on U.S. 550 towards Ridgway where you’ll make a right at the stoplight onto CO-62.
 Follow the highway for 23 miles, taking in stunning views of the Dallas Divide along the way.
 Make a left onto CO-145 south and continue driving until you reach the town of Telluride.